CloudLabs-MOC/CloudLabs-SEED/Software Security/Return-to-libc Attack and ROP/Return-to-libc-Attack-and-ROP.md

 ### 3.5 Task 5 (Optional): Return-Oriented Programming

 There are many ways to solve the problem in Task 4.
 Another way is to invoke _setuid(0)_ before invoking _system()_.
 The _setuid(0)_ call sets both real user ID and effective user ID to 0, turning the process into a non_-Set-UID_ one (it still has the root privilege).
 This approach requires us to chain two functions together.
-The approach was generalized to chaining multiple functions together, and was further generalized to chain multiple pieces of code together.
+The approach was generalized to chaining multiple functions together and was further generalized to chain multiple pieces of code together.
 This led to the Return-Oriented Programming (ROP).

 Using ROP to solve the problem in Task 4 is quite sophisticated, and it is beyond the scope of this lab.
 However, we do want to give students a taste of ROP, asking them to work on a special case of ROP.
 In the _retlib.c_ program, there is a function called _foo()_, which is never called in the program.
 That function is intended for this task.
 Your job is to exploit the buffer-overflow problem in the program, so when the program returns from the _bof()_ function, it invokes _foo()_ 10 times, before giving you the root shell.
 In your lab report, you need to describe how your input is constructed.
 Here is what the results will look like.